sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

 ### Task 2: Install AdventureWorks sample database

 In this task, you will install the AdventureWorks database in SQL Server 2008 R2.
-It will act as the "on-premises" data warehouse database that you will migrate to Azure SQL Database.
+It will act as the on-premises data warehouse database that you will migrate to Azure SQL Database.

 1. On the SqlServer2008 VM, open a web browser, and navigate to the GitHub site containing the sample AdventureWorks 2008 R2 database at <https://github.com/Microsoft/sql-server-samples/releases/tag/adventureworks2008r2>.